SAP-archive/python-metacli/docs/example.rst

 All projects are the simplest command line project based on Click, which means you can run them independently.

-However, we want to construct the plugin tool structure as:
+Now, The goal is to construct a command line structure like:

 -- dog \
   |-- cat \